HMS Vanity (D28): Description

-Construction and commissioning
+Construction and career

 Vanity was ordered on 30 June 1916 as part of the 9th Order of the 1916–17 Naval Programme.
-She was laid down on 28 July 1917 by William Beardmore and Company at Dalmuir, Scotland, and launched on 3 May 1918.
-She was commissioned on 21 June 1918.
+She was laid down on 28 July 1917 by William Beardmore and Company at Dalmuir, Scotland, and launched on 3 May 1918. the ship was commissioned on 21 June 1918.
+Vanity saw service in the last months of World War I, which ended with the Armistice with Germany on 11 November 1918.
+She took part in the Baltic campaigns of the Allied intervention in the Russian Civil War.
+The ship remained in service until the 1930s, when she was decommissioned and placed in reserve.